What to do if you tried therapy for your mental health and it wasn’t helpful

 If therapy isn’t working, start by talking to your therapist about your concerns.
 They may change their approach to treatment, help you change your treatment goals or outcomes, give you different coping tools and techniques, or help you find alternative support.

 You don’t need to worry about offending your therapist by telling them it’s not working for you.
-Therapists are expected to act in the best interests of their clients and sometimes that includes supporting them by changing their approach, supporting them in finding a different therapist who can better meet their needs, or recommending they access a different form of mental health treatment altogether.
+Therapists are expected to act in the best interests of their clients and sometimes that includes supporting them by changing their approach, supporting them in finding a different therapist who can better meet their needs, or recommending they access a different form of mental health treatment.
 Discussing your experiences of the therapy with your therapist can help you find out why you aren’t finding it helpful and come up with a plan of what to do next.

 Here are some questions you can ask: